-The write control byte, word address and the first data byte are transmitted to the 24XX64 in the same way as in a byte write.
-However, instead of generating a Stop condition, the master transmits up to 31 additional bytes which are temporarily stored in the on-chip page buffer and will be written into memory once the master has transmitted a Stop condition.
-Upon receipt of each word, the five lower address pointer bits are internally incremented by one.
-If the master should transmit more than 32 bytes prior to generating the Stop condition, the address counter will roll over and the previously received data will be overwritten.
+The write control byte, word address and first data byte are transmitted to the 24XX01 in the same way as in a byte write.
+However, instead of generating a Stop condition, the master transmits up to 8 data bytes to the 24XX01, which are temporarily stored in the on-chip page buffer and will be written into the memory once the master has transmitted a Stop condition.
+Upon receipt of each word, the four lower-order address pointer bits are internally incremented by '1'.
+The higher-order 7 bits of the word address remain constant.
+If the master should transmit more than 8 words prior to generating the Stop condition, the address counter will roll over and the previously received data will be overwritten.
 As with the byte write operation, once the Stop condition is received, an internal write cycle will begin (Figure 4-2).
-If an attempt is made to write to the array with the WP pin held high, the device will acknowledge the command but no write cycle will occur, no data will be written and the device will immediately accept a new command.